 - Bake regular oatmeal chocolate chip cookies; adjust baking time to 8 – 10 minutes.

-What about those cookie scraps for cutting out hearts?
+What about all those cookie scraps ?

 Don’t throw out all those cookie scraps!
 Once you cut out all of your hearts you’ll be left with a ton of weird shaped cookie scraps.
 You could just eat them or even better you could make ice cream sundaes with them!
 Get a bowl of ice cream, heat up some oatmeal chocolate chip cookie scraps and pile them on top.
 Add chocolate sauce, sprinkles or whatever your heart desires!